-Third party error (subcontractor error): unintended exposure of information as a result of a third party or subcontractor error
+Third-Party Error (Subcontractor Error): unintended exposure of information as a result of a third party or subcontractor error

 Trojan (Horse): a type of virus that appears legitimate, but performs illicit activity when activated.

-Trolling (Business Pages): the act of deliberatly instigating emotional reactions from others through inflammatory or offensive online interactions on business-related pages or groups that can be motivated by controversies surrounding a business’ actions or connections (affiliations, political or religious statements, mergers, business deals, partnerships, ownership changes, etc.).
+Trolling (Business Pages): the act of deliberately instigating emotional reactions from others through inflammatory or offensive online interactions on business-related pages or groups that can be motivated by controversies surrounding a business’ actions or connections (affiliations, political or religious statements, mergers, business deals, partnerships, ownership changes, etc.).